Alex Donald: Career

 Donald played youth-team football for Winchburgh Albion and Pumpherston Juniors.
 He had a successful trial with Jackie Mudie's Port Vale over the summer of 1965, having joined in July he signed as a professional by October.
 He made his debut on 12 January 1966 in a 2–0 defeat by Bradford City at Valley Parade, in what was the youngest ever front-line in the history of the Football League – consisting of Donald (17), Roddy Georgeson (17), Mick Cullerton (17), Paul Bannister (18), and Paul Ogden (19).
 He played 11 Fourth Division games in 1965–66, before making 24 appearances in the 1966–67 campaign.
-He featured ten times in the 1967–68 season under Stanley Matthews, before he was given a free transfer in May 1968, and moved on to Derry City.
-He spent three years with Derry, before turning part-time at Ballymena United whilst working a job as manager at a factory.
+He featured ten times in the 1967–68 season under Stanley Matthews before he was given a free transfer in May 1968.

+He moved to Northern Ireland to sign with Derry City, who were managed by his former Vale teammate Jimmy Hill.
+He spent three years with Derry, before turning part-time at Ballymena United whilst working a job as a manager at a factory.
+Ballymena manager Alex McCrae had previously tried to sign him whilst he was the Falkirk manager.
 He was granted a testimonial match against Southampton in 1976 that was attended by George Best and Mick Channon.
-He served the club as caretaker-manager twice in 1983, taking charge after Ivan Murray left in February; Ian Russell served as manager between April and November, and Jim Platt was appointed manager in December.
+He played 260 games in a 12-year stay.
+He served the club as caretaker manager twice in 1983, taking charge after Ivan Murray left in February; Ian Russell served as manager between April and November, and Jim Platt was appointed manager in December.
 He returned to the club as assistant to caretaker-manager Gary Erwin in October 1984.